symbolverse/symbolverse-promo/README.md

 # Symbolverse

-a correctness checking environment for managing symbolic workflows
+a structural soundness checking environment for managing symbolic workflows

 ---